kaspanet/docs/Getting Started/Desktop Installation.md

 # KDX: Desktop Installation Guide

-The Kaspa Desktop Experience (KDX) application provides a user interface for running a full Kaspa node (Kaspad) ina desktop operating system environment.
+The Kaspa Desktop Experience (KDX) application provides a user interface for running a full Kaspa node (Kaspad) in a desktop operating system environment.
 The application is intended for both software developers and non-technical users.

 KDX includes a wallet for performing Kaspa transactions.